WakeskaterX/schema-check/README.md

 {
   field: {
     type: 'string',       //string, number, boolean
+    regex: /^test$/,      //regex - for string types only
     allow_nulls: false,   //true, false - default false - can you have nulls in this field?
     allow_delete: false,  //true, false - default false - can you delete this field?
     editable: false       //true, false - default true - is there a Setter?